FloppyShelf/FloppyShelf.Mediator/README.md

 # FloppyShelf.Mediator
-A **lightweight** mediator implementation designed for .NET Standard 2.0.
-It simplifies request handling by decoupling it from the rest of the application logic, enabling easier maintenance, better testability, and improved separation of concerns, while utilizing dependency injection through `Microsoft.Extensions.DependencyInjection.Abstractions`.
+A **lightweight** mediator implementation designed for .NET Standard 2.0 and higher.
+It simplifies request handling by decoupling it from application logic, enabling easier maintenance, better testability, and clean separation of concerns � while leveraging dependency injection through `Microsoft.Extensions.DependencyInjection.Abstractions`.

 ---

 ## Features

-- Fully compatible with **.NET Standard 2.0** and higher.
+- Fully compatible with **.NET Standard 2.0** and above.
 - **No external dependencies** (except `Microsoft.Extensions.DependencyInjection.Abstractions` for DI).
 - Simple setup and configuration.
 - Supports **multiple assemblies** and **namespace filtering**.
-- Extensible design.
+- Clean, extensible, and minimalistic design.

 ---